SUSE/rmt/MANUAL.md

 ## USAGE

+  * `rmt-cli setup`:
+    This command is responsibile for creating and updating the user configurations for RMT.
+If the user has defined configurations previously and wishes to update them, it interactively suggests these previously set values for user to review before updating them.

   * `rmt-cli sync`:
     RMT comes with a preconfigured systemd timer to automatically get the latest product and repository data from the SUSE Customer Center over night.
     This command triggers the same synchronization instantly.